-- (b) Presentations (2) You will be required to present two topics which will be decided through discussions with the instructor.
-The first presentation will be worth 10 points and the second presentation will be worth 15 points. - (c) Final The final examination will be a take-home assignment.
+- (b) Pop Quizzes (2) At various times during the course, I will conduct pop quizzes; the combined score of these quizzes is 10 points. - (c) Presentations (1) You will be required to present one topic which will be decided through discussions with the instructor.
+The presentation is worth 10 points. - (d) Final The final will be a take home assignment.
 The questions will be posted on May 1 and need to be turned in by May 7, 5 pm.
-The final is worth 30% of your grade. - (d) A maximum of 5 bonus points will be awarded for class performance.
+The final is worth 20% of your grade. - (e) A maximum of 5 bonus points will be awarded for class performance.